 Academic professional and administrative (P&A) employees (93xx, 96xx, 97xx) at the University on an appointment type of annual renewable contract (K), multiple year contract (J), or non-credit teaching/other professional work contract (Z) may have their employment terminated through a written notice of non-renewal.
-Termination may not be carried out prior to the end date specified in the employment agreement unless the employee has agreed to an earlier end to the appointment or a ground for early termination by the University exists pursuant to the Administrative Policy: Early Termination of Appointment for Academic Professional and Administrative Employees.
+Termination may not be carried out prior to the end date specified in the employment agreement unless the employee has agreed to an earlier end to the appointment or a ground for early termination exists pursuant to the Administrative Policy: Early and Select Appointment Terminations for Academic Professional and Administrative Employees.

-An eligible academic employee whose appointment will not be renewed is to be provided with a specific non-renewal of appointment notice period, the length of which is dependent on years of continuous service to the University as detailed in this policy.
+An eligible academic employee whose appointment will not be renewed will be provided with a specific non-renewal of appointment notice period, the length of which is dependent on years of continuous service to the University as detailed in this policy.

 Provisions and Terms

-If notice is not given so that the notice period occurs within the term of appointment, the appointment end date will be extended to provide for the required notice period.
+If responsible administrators do not give notice so that the notice period occurs within the term of appointment, the appointment end date will be extended to provide for the required notice period.
 In this situation the appointment end date will not be extended beyond the required notice period.